 Loudspeakers were used to amplify or create a louder voice, thus the name “voice coil” stuck.
-Voice coil motors use similar technology to speakers, but they are designed to produce higher forces over larger distances or “strokes”.
-Voice coil motors do not have the commutator but uses a position sensor.
-These motors consist of two separate parts; the magnetic housing and the coil.
+Voice coil motor uses similar technology to speakers, but it is designed to produce higher forces over larger distances or “strokes”.
+Voice coil motors do not have the commutator but use a position sensor.
+These motors consist of two separate parts: the magnetic housing and the coil.

 Voice coils typically consist of: